i-abdullahirshad/gamepadscheck/src/content/articles/ds4windows-setup-guide.md

 **Check whether you actually need it.** Many games now support PlayStation controllers directly, and Steam Input handles them well for Steam games.
 If your controller already works, adding DS4Windows introduces a layer you do not need.
 Test the game first.

-**Check the controller works at all.** Connect it and open a gamepad mapping test.
+**Check the controller works at all.** Connect it and open a [button mapping test](/button-mapping-test/).
 Press every button and roll both sticks.

 If the tester detects the controller and buttons register, the hardware is fine and DS4Windows will work.
 If nothing appears, fix that first, because no software can help a controller Windows cannot see.
 Try a different cable, since many cables carry power only and never transfer data.